Combustibility and flammability: Definitions

 Historically, flammable, inflammable and combustible meant capable of burning.
 The word "inflammable" came through French from the Latin inflammāre = "to set fire to", where the Latin preposition "in-" means "in" as in "indoctrinate", rather than "not" as in "invisible" and "ineligible".

-The word "inflammable" may be erroneously thought to mean "non-flammable".
-The erroneous usage of the word "inflammable" is a significant safety hazard.
-Therefore, since the 1950s, efforts to put forward the use of "flammable" in place of "inflammable" were accepted by linguists, and it is now the accepted standard in American English and British English.
-Antonyms of "flammable" or "inflammable" include: non-flammable, non-inflammable, incombustible, non-combustible, not flammable, and fireproof.
+The word inflammable may be erroneously thought to mean non-flammable.
+The erroneous usage of the word inflammable is a significant safety hazard.
+Therefore, since the 1950s, efforts to use flammable in place of inflammable were accepted by linguists, and it is now the accepted standard in American English and British English.
+Antonyms of flammable or inflammable include: non-flammable, non-inflammable, incombustible, non-combustible, not flammable, and fireproof.

 Flammable applies to combustible materials that ignite easily and thus are more dangerous and more highly regulated.
-Less easily ignited less-vigorously burning materials are combustible.
-For example, in the United States flammable liquids, by definition, have a flash point below 100 F—where combustible liquids have a flash point above 100 F. Flammable solids are solids that are readily combustible, or may cause or contribute to fire through friction.
+Less easily ignited and less-vigorously burning materials are combustible.
+For example, in the United States flammable liquids, by definition, have a flash point below 100 F. Combustible liquids have a flash point above 100 F. Flammable solids are solids that are readily combustible, may cause, or contribute to fire through friction.
 Readily combustible solids are powdered, granular, or pasty substances that easily ignite by brief contact with an ignition source, such as a burning match, and spread flame rapidly.
 The technical definitions vary between countries so the United Nations created the Globally Harmonized System of Classification and Labeling of Chemicals, which defines the flash point temperature of flammable liquids as between 0 and 140 F and combustible liquids between 140 F and 200 F.

 Flammability

-Flammability is the ease with which a combustible substance can be ignited, causing fire or combustion or even an explosion.
+Flammability is the ease with which a combustible substance can be ignited causing fire, combustion, or an explosion.
 The degree of difficulty required to cause the combustion of a substance is quantified through fire testing.
-Internationally, a variety of test protocols exist to quantify flammability.
-The ratings achieved are used in building codes, insurance requirements, fire codes and other regulations governing the use of building materials as well as the storage and handling of highly flammable substances inside and outside of structures and in surface and air transportation.
-For instance, changing an occupancy by altering the flammability of the contents requires the owner of a building to apply for a building permit to make sure that the overall fire protection design basis of the facility can take the change into account.
+A variety of test protocols exist to quantify flammability.
+The ratings achieved are used in building codes, insurance requirements, fire codes, and other regulations that govern the use of building materials as well as the storage and handling of highly flammable substances.
+This includes inside and outside of structures and in surface and air transportation.
+For instance, changing an occupancy by altering the flammability of the contents requires the owner of a building to apply for a building permit to make sure that the overall fire protection design of the facility takes the change into account.